How To Build Your Reputation With User Testimonials And Reviews

 Ignoring what users may be saying online about your business could be a costly mistake!

 By the same token, you are also doing your business a disservice if you don’t spread the positive things your clients are saying about your products and services.
 Testimonials, user reviews, and case studies are persuasive when it comes to helping you market and promote your products and services online and should be included as part of your content.

 In this article, you’ll learn how to get better results online with engaging client testimonials.

-Testimonials And Consumer Reviews
+Testimonials And Customer Reviews

-- Site visitors who interact with both customer reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with UGC.
+- Website visitors who interact with both customer reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with UGC.
 (Bazaarvoice, Conversation Index, Q2 2011).